freebsd/pkg/README.md

 This is possible because we have the dependencies informations in the remote repository database.

-`pkg add' will check if the user attempts to install a package built for another arch or release.
+`pkg add` will check if the user attempts to install a package built for another arch or release.

 <a name="pkgupg"></a>